Free Resources

 • Disorganized Attachment: A tendency to or moments of disconnection, numbness, and confusion; inconsistent and contradictory.

-• Secure Attachment: A tendency to or moments of trusting; a secure sense of self; ability to repair rupture; allows for imperfections and mistakes.
+• Secure Attachment: A tendency towards trust; a secure sense of self; ability to repair rupture; allows for imperfections and mistakes.